NadiaAiraf/acebook-rails-the-spartans/README.md

 Installation Instructions:
-  - Clone The Repo
+  - Clone this Repo
   - Install Rails
-  - Run Bundle Install for all your Gem needs
+  - Run Bundle Install for all your gem needs
-  - Run DB:Create
+  - Run db:create
-  - Run DB:Migrate
+  - Run db:migrate

 How to Run Locally:
   - Run Bin/Rails Server